Michelle-Watson/capstone-michelle/README.md

 - Feature: Hidden Admin Mode - Add/edit Games

   - Allow adding new games or editing existing games.
-  - Create add or POST endpoint `/games/add`
+  - Create add or POST endpoint at `/games`, client side can access this from `/games/add`
-  - Create edit or PUT endpoint `/games/:id/edit`
+  - Create edit or PUT endpoint `/games/:id`, client side can access this from `/games/:id/edit`
   - Hidden Form page (not meant to be pretty since) that can't be navigated to, but can be accessed by typing in the URL manually

 - Feature: Hidden Admin Mode - Add/edit Prices

   - Allow adding new games or editing existing prices.
-  - Create add or POST endpoint `/games/prices/add`
+  - Create add or POST endpoint at `/prices`, client side can access this from `/prices/add`
-  - Create edit or PUT endpoint `/games/:id/prices/edit`
+  - Create edit or PUT endpoint at `/prices/:id`, client side can access this from `/prices/:id/edit`
+    - Why is this the client side URL?
+So that the game_id is the same as the id from the URL?
+So that admin doesn't need to input it themselves.
+Send useParams in body request
   - Hidden Form page (not meant to be pretty since) that can't be navigated to, but can be accessed by typing in the URL manually

 - Bug fixes